maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

   * [Explanation of the different details for the listing part](#explanation-of-the-different-details-for-the-listing-part).
 * **[Useful tools to have for this bot](#useful-tools-to-have-for-this-bot).**
   * [Collection Scraper](#collection-scraper), scrape your collection easily, distinguish the duplicates, the missing ones, and the unique ones.
+  * [Deletion](#deletion), massive deletion of NFTs from your account, can be combined with the Collection Scraper.
   * [Generic File Maker](#generic-file-maker), easily generate your metadata file from only 21 details.
   * [Multiprocessing](#multiprocessing), upload and list your NFTs **twice as fast**.
   * [reCAPTCHA Bypasser](#recaptcha-bypasser) (**[demonstration](https://www.youtube.com/watch?v=Xph_sjbWoyE))**, use a new exploit to bypass reCAPTCHAs on OpenSea.
 Rediscover the upload on OpenSea before reCAPTCHAs.